aeronautical-informatics/ODME/README.md

 3. **Automate Release** : The automate-release job creates a GitHub release based on the uploaded artifact, providing a versioned snapshot of the project.

-4. **Build and Push Docker Image** : The build-docker-image job builds a Docker image of the ODME project and pushes it to Docker Hub.

 This workflow streamlines the development process, ensuring code quality, artifact packaging, and release management.

 ## [Getting Started](#getting-started)